LemonTree is slow, what can I do to improve performance?

 This puts a natural limit on any performance improvements we can include in LemonTree.

-However, once the memory usage of a computer approaches the hardware maximum, a process known as memory swapping sets in.
-Parts of the current RAM are written to the harddisk so they can be re-used, and the data is retrieved from the harddisk.
+However, once the memory usage of a computer approaches the hardware maximum, a process is known as memory swapping sets in.
+Parts of the current RAM are written to the hard disk so they can be re-used, and the data is retrieved from the hard disk.
 While this technique provides additional RAM, the switch itself is excessively slow.
-As such, once a LemonTree diff/merge requires memory swapping to be used, it will still complete, but it will take a multiple of the otherwise required time.
+As such, once a LemonTree diff/merge requires memory swapping to be used, it will still be complete, but it will take a multiple of the otherwise required time.

 We're always looking for ways to improve the performance of LemonTree.
 As such, it's a good idea to always keep your version of LemonTree up-to-date to ensure optimal performance.

 More details on the development of performance and memory consumption of different LemonTree versions can be found here:

 Is a silent install possible and can I exclude optional features during the silent install?

 The silent install and the exclusion of optional features is possible.

 In our example, we install LemonTree 3.1.0 without the EA-Addin feature.

 Open the command prompt with the key combination [Windows] + [R] and the command "cmd".